 Diagnosis and Tests

-When your doctor suspects malabsorption syndrome, she will need to know your symptoms and the foods you eat.
+When your doctor suspects malabsorption syndrome, they will need to know your symptoms and the foods you eat.

 Your doctor may do several tests to find the cause of the problem.
 They include: